-The General Assembly of TotalEnergies Marketing Egypt LLC approved a dividend of AED 64,788 thousand to the shareholders in respect of the year ended 31 December 2022.
-The dividend payable of 50% or AED 32,394 thousand is attributable to ADNOC Distribution Egypt Holding RSC Limited and the other 50% to the non-controlling interest, which was approved at the General Assembly Meeting held on 4 April 2023.
+The General Assembly of the Group's subsidiary, TotalEnergies Marketing Egypt LLC, approved a dividend of AED 64,788 thousand to its shareholders in respect of the year ended 31 December 2022.
+The dividend is allocated to the Group and non-controlling interest on a 50% basis and was approved at the General Assembly Meeting held on 4 April 2023.